dmitriilezine/AzureSecureAdministration/DeployJumpServer.md

 If you are planning to test deployment multiple times and run it against the same deployment or new deployment, to save time it is recommended to save your custom parameters to the parameters file.
 You can do this on the first browser deployment, first fill in the values for each required parameter then save the parameter file to your computer.
-Run the following PowerShell to implement vNet.
+Run the following PowerShell to implement Jump Server.

 ```<language>
 $RGName = "JumpServer-ResourceGroupName" #must be present. if not create it prior to running this script